ITSM Integration Strategies: How to Connect Your Service Management Platform with ERP, CRM & Collaboration Tools

 1. Define Clear Objectives

-Start with a clear understanding of what you want to achieve:
+Start with a clear understanding of what you want to achieve.

 Your integration strategy should align with business outcomes—not just technical capabilities.